sapiensoup/sapiensoup.com/_posts/2016-12-21-human-metabolism-of-thc.md

 ### Minimum effective dose

 Coming up with the right _minimum effective dose (MED)_ is a matter of trial and error.
 Bioavailability fluctuates wildly across individuals and gender.
-The enzymes in the liver of a man and a woman work differently, which leads to a lower rate of blood plasma clearing in women[^chemistry], something to take into account too.
+The enzymes in the liver of a man and a woman work differently, which leads to a lower rate of blood plasma clearing in women,[^chemistry] something to take into account too.

 So, where to start?
 Some edibles sold in US states, which have legalized marijuana, contain astronomical doses of 100 milligrams and more.
 I haven't encountered studies with oral doses of less than 20 milligrams, but 20 milligrams resulted in a medium to strong effect across the board which makes me believe the MED is significantly lower than that.
 The US state Colorado mandates a restriction of 10 milligrams of THC per edible, which is also the state's recommended dose per "serving".
 If one THC infused gummy bear contained 10 milligrams of THC, I'd consider just eating the feet.[^stranger]